 log in and start doing work.

 Lustre separates metadata and contents onto separate object and metadata servers.
-This allows fast access to large files, but a larger overhead than normal filesystems.
-See our info on small files.
+This allows fast access to large files, but induces a larger overhead than normal filesystems.
+See our small files page for more information.

 Local disks are on each node separately.
-For the fastest IOs with
+It is used for the fastest I/Os

-single-node jobs.
-It is cleaned up after job is finished.
+with single-node jobs and is cleaned up after job is finished.
 Since 2019,

-things have gotten a bit more complicated since our newest (skl) nodes
+things have gotten a bit more complicated given that our newest (skl) nodes

 don’t have local disks.
 If you want to ensure you have local storage,